Busts, 1997-1998

 Ileana Tounta Center of Contemporary Art, Athens, 1999

-While the world of global communication of entertainment offers pleasant comfort of all types and colours, a pervasive network of supervised and interlinked institutions has created a system of management and control, which most of the times evades our perception and immediate attention, remaining undisturbed, so that it can control almost everything.
+While the world of global communication and entertainment offers comfort of all types and colors, a pervasive network of supervised and interconnected institutions has established a system of management and control that often escapes our perception and immediate attention, operating undisturbed to oversee almost everything.

 Ileana Tounta Center of Contemporary Art, Athens, 1999